home-assistant/developers.home-assistant/docs/dev_101_services.md

 # Service ID
 set_speed:
-  # Service name as shown in UI
-  name: Set speed
-  # Description of the service
-  description: Sets fan speed.
   # If the service accepts entity IDs, target allows the user to specify entities by
   # entity, device, or area.
 If `target` is specified, `entity_id` should not be
   # defined in the `fields` map.
 By default it shows only targets matching entities